collabnix/testproject/jenkinsx/README.md

-# Getting Started with Jenkins-X for EKS
+# Getting Started with Jenkins-X for AWS EKS

 ## Pre-requisite